Communication-Efficient Policy Gradient Methods for Distributed Reinforcement Learning: Conclusions

-This paper studies the distributed reinforcement learning (DRL) problem involving a central controller and a group of heterogeneous learners, which includes the popular \emph{multi-agent collaborative} RL and the \emph{parallel} RL settings.
-Targeting DRL applications in communication-constrained environments, our goal was to learn a DRL policy minimizing the loss aggregated over all learners, using as few communication rounds as possible.
-We developed a promising communication-cognizant method for DRL that we term Lazily Aggregated Policy Gradient (LAPG) approach.
-LAPG can achieve the same convergence rates as PG, and requires fewer communication rounds given that the learners in DRL are heterogeneous.
-Promising empirical performance on the multi-agent cooperative navigation task corroborated our theoretical findings.

-While LAPG enjoys reduced communication overhead, it requires sufficiently many mini-batch trajectories (high sample complexity) to obtain low-variance policy gradients.
-Along with other limitations of LAPG, our future work will aim at i) reducing the sample complexity by properly reusing outdated trajectories; and, ii) incorporating smoothing techniques to handle nonsmooth loss functions induced by the nonsmooth policy parameterization.
+This paper studied the distributed reinforcement learning (RL) problem involving a central controller and a group of heterogeneous learners.
+Targeting applications in communication-constrained environments, we developed a communication-cognizant method for distributed RL that we term Lazily Aggregated Policy Gradient (LAPG) approach.
+LAPG can achieve the same convergence rates as PG, and requires fewer communication rounds given that the learners in distributed RL are heterogeneous.
+While LAPG enjoys reduced communication overhead, it requires sufficiently many mini-batch trajectories to obtain low-variance policy gradients.
+Therefore, our future work will aim at reducing the sample complexity by properly reusing outdated trajectories via off-policy methods and extending the algorithms to the decentralized settings.